 verify the candidate’s mental and physical fitness to carry out their work responsibilities (Education (Health Standards) (England) Regulations 2003).
 A job applicant can be asked relevant questions about disability and health in order to establish whether they have the physical and mental capacity for the specific role

+18. Monitoring the Single Central Record

+The SCR is a live document which must be kept up-to-date and current.
+It is recommended practice that the SCR is regularly checked by a senior leader within school to ensure that it is complete and complies with the latest guidance.

+Governors, or their equivalent in a MAT, also have a strategic responsibility for monitoring that school leaders are regularly checking the SCR.
+They may do this by asking questions about how complete the record is, how frequently it is reviewed and how it is stored.

+It is recommended that a record be kept of all SCR monitoring activity undertaken within the school.
+This is a tab on the NYHR SCR template where this information can be recorded.

-17. Alternative provision
+19. Alternative provision

-Although not a requirement for the SCR, it is important to note that if a pupil is placed with an alternative provision provider the school is still responsible for the safeguarding of that pupil.
-Written confirmation that appropriate safeguarding checks have been carried out on all individuals working at the establishment should be obtained and held securely by the school.
+Although not a requirement for the SCR, it is important to note that if a pupil is placed with an alternative provision provider the school or academy is still responsible for the safeguarding of that pupil.
+Written confirmation that appropriate safeguarding checks have been carried out on all individuals working at the establishment should be obtained and held securely by the school/Trust.

-18. School transport
+20. School transport

-If an escort or driver is employed by the school then they would need to be on the SCR.
-The more usual situation would be where the taxi driver/escort are provided through a contract for services from another organisation in which case they would not need to be on the school’s SCR.
+If an escort or driver is employed by the school/Trust then they would need to be on the SCR.
+The more usual situation would be where the taxi driver/escort are provided through a contract for services from another organisation in which case they would not need to be on the SCR.
+However, the school/Trust will need to seek written confirmation that the provider company has undertaken appropriate checks on its staff, including an enhanced DBS and barred list check.

-The NYCC transport provision for Home to School and SEND is Regulated Activity and all drivers, whether bus or taxi, as well as any passenger assistants utilised on transport must undergo an Enhanced DBS check through NYCC.
+Information regarding NYCC transport provision - The NYCC transport provision for Home to School and SEND is Regulated Activity and all drivers, whether bus or taxi, as well as any passenger assistants utilised on transport must undergo an Enhanced DBS check through NYCC.
 The DBS check is for both the Child and Adult Workforce and includes a Barred List check for both.
 If, after sight of the DBS, the driver/passenger assistant is authorised to work on NYCC transport contracts they are issued with a “NYCC DBS Badge”.
 This badge contains a photograph of the individual, the company that they work for and whether they are a driver or a passenger assistant.
 This “vetting process” forms part of the Terms & Conditions of Contract.

-If a school wishes to procure a bus or taxi service outside of the usual NYCC provision e.g. for school trips, etc. then they are able to ask IPT for a list of transport providers who are authorised to work on NYCC transport contracts.
-They will then be issuedwith a list filtered for their area and the size of vehicle required.
-As the providers work on NYCC contracts they will have drivers who hold the DBS Badge and schools can request that one of these drivers operates the service.

 Appendix 1